 2. Do I need a referral from a service provider?

-3. How long is the waiting period to get into transitional housing, S+C housing?
+3. How long is the waiting period to get into transitional housing, permanent supportive housing?

-4. Is there an age limit for children in transitional housing/in S+C housing?
+4. Are there age limits for children in transitional housing or permanent supportive housing?

 5. What are the supportive services offered to families?